odoo/owl/doc/component.md

 OWL components are defined as a subclass of Component.
 The rendering is exclusively done by a [QWeb](qweb.md) template (either defined inline or preloaded in QWeb).
+The rendering is done by QWeb, which will generate a virtual dom representation of the widget, then patch the DOM to apply the changes in an efficient way.

+OWL components observe their states, and rerender themselves whenever it is changed.
+This is done by an [observer](observer.md).

 ## Example